JorgeLGonzalez/dungeon_crawl_p2p/README.md

   - [x] adapt to multi player
 - [x] player attack on monster
   - [x] adapt to multi player
+  - [ ] getting desyncs.
+Note there is a bug in desync detection, but I am pretty sure I have my own bugs because I see visually things going out of sync.
+It happens even if i do not despawn monsters.
+Even registering Time does not solve it.
+Hmm...
   - [ ] simplify intersects on player moves. check against monster moves
 - [ ] monster attack player
 - [ ] monster follows player